MrPratula/ing-sw-2020-romeo-pozzan-prada/README.md

 ```
 java -jar path/to/ClientGUI.jar -ip MY_IP_ADDRESS -port MY_PORT
 ```

+#### JAVADOC
+In the folder doc there will be the auto generated JavaDoc of the whole project.

 #### PRESENTATION
 [This](https://github.com/MrPratula/ing-sw-2020-romeo-pozzan-prada/tree/master/deliveries/slide) is a brief presentation we used to explain how our project works during the project exposition.